 - San Antonio, United States is located on 29°25'26" North and 98°29'37" West in the WGS 84 coordinate system

 When you plot the geographic coordinates on a two-dimensional map you apply a map projection.
-So when you plot the geographic locations in WGS84 on a map where you the horizontal axis represents longitude between -180° and +180° then the vertical axis represents latitude between -90° and +90° then you get a world map in the Plate Carree projection.
+So when you plot the geographic locations in WGS84 on a map where the horizontal axis represents longitude between -180° and +180°, then the vertical axis represents latitude between -90° and +90° and you get a world map in the Plate Carree projection.

 Coming back to the introduction: What's the difference then between "WGS84/UTM zone 32N" and "GPS uses WGS84".
-This actually means that the position on the earth is in both cases establised in WGS84 coordinate system (50°52'47" North and 4°42'01").
-But in the first case that number is further projected to the UTM projection system.
-In the 2nd case the coordinates stay as they are.
+This actually means that the position on the earth is in both cases established in a WGS84 coordinate system (50°52'47" North and 4°42'01").
+But in the first case, that number is further projected to the UTM projection system.
+In the 2nd case, the coordinates stay as they are.
 More information on the difference between a projected and geographic coordinate system can be found here.